daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

   proxy_set_header Connection $connection_upgrade;
 }
 ~~~

+(Note that some of these configuration lines I had to figure out on my own, and I'd like to reiterate that I'm an nginx noob so it might not be a *correct* solution.
+But it seems to have worked for over 1,000 people for a few years already, so that does give me confidence in these settings!)

 Since we changed the nginx config, we need to restart nginx for it to take effect.